programminghistorian/jekyll/_posts/2023-12-13-bulletin-issue-01.md

 # Issue 01 - December 2023

-**Welcome** / **bienvenidos** / **bienvenue** / **bem-vindos** to the first edition of the PH **Bulletin** / **Buletín** / **Bulletin** / **Boletim**, a quarterly insight into our recent publications, research highlights, project news and more.
+**Welcome** / **bienvenidos** / **bienvenue** / **bem-vindos** to the first issue of _Programming Historian_’s **Bulletin** / **Buletín** / **Bulletin** / **Boletim**, a quarterly insight into our recent publications, research highlights, project news and more.
-It will be circulated via our social media channels and also available on our [blog](https://programminghistorian.org/blog/).

 ## 2023 Milestones

 - We celebrated the publication of our 200th lesson overall since our launch.
-This was a moment to recognise our significant growth as a project over the past decade, and to honour a great collective achievement.
+This was a moment to recognise our significant growth as a project over the past decade, and to honour a great collective achievement on behalf of all our contributors.
 - We won the Best DH Training Materials category of the [Digital Humanities Awards](http://dhawards.org/dhawards2022/results/).
-Community-nominated and community-voted awards make us particularly proud, because they represent the value of Programming Historian among our peers.
+Community-nominated and community-voted awards make us particularly proud, because they represent the value of _Programming Historian_ among our peers.
 - We are delighted to have recruited a brilliant new Publishing Assistant Charlotte Chevrie, who will be working alongside Anisa Hawes, now our Publishing Manager, to provide services to our four journal teams.

 ## New Lessons